 But … there were four exceptions, which I had not listened to in years.
 They stood up very well, though one was an unfinished composition, two needed additional parts, and all needed some remixing.

-The result is We Once Were Lost, a “lost pieces” album coming soon on Kalindi Music.
+The result is We Once Were Lost, a “lost pieces” album now available on Kalindi Music.

 1. Abyssal 28.43